raganwald-deprecated/homoiconic/2012/03/garbage_collection_in_coffeescript.md

 # Garbage Collection in CoffeeScript (and JavaScript)

-> "There are only two hard things in Computer Science: Cache invalidation and naming things."--Tim Bray, quoting Phil Karlton
+> "There are only two hard things in Computer Science: Cache invalidation and naming things."—Tim Bray, quoting Phil Karlton

 ## HashLife

 [Cafe au Life][recursiveuniverse] is an implementation of John Conway's [Game of Life][life] cellular automata written in [CoffeeScript][cs].
 Cafe au Life runs on [Node.js][node].

 The "Life Universe" is an infinite two-dimensional matrix of cells.
-Cells are indivisible and are in either of two states,commonly called "alive" and "dead."
+Cells are indivisible and are in either of two states, commonly called "alive" and "dead."
 Time is represented as discrete quanta called either "ticks" or "generations."
 With each generation, a rule is applied to decide the state the cell will assume.
 The rules are decided simultaneously, and there are only two considerations: The current state of the cell, and the states of the cells in its [Moore Neighbourhood][moore], the eight cells adjacent horizontally, vertically, or diagonally.

 Cafe au Life implements Conway's Game of Life, as well as other "[life-like][ll]" games in the same family.